Ajay2908/IDE/README.md

 ## Dependencies

-navigate to the root of repo and run
+Navigate to the root of repo and run

 ```bash
 npm install